MelonLina/gitskills/readme.txt

-Creating a new barnach is quick.
+Creating a new barnach is quick AND simple.